 - Talk to a healthcare provider about prescriptions or over-the-counter ibuprofen or acetaminophen that can help with pain.
 You’ll want to make sure it is approved by your physician because if you are breastfeeding, there could be contraindications.
 They may prescribe a numbing spray depending on the level of pain and appropriate options for your specific needs.

 - Capture the extra blood from lochia by wearing everyday mishap panties meant to catch untimely and spotty periods.
 The bleeding happening post-partum and months after as your period returns to normal (of at all) can help with confidence and comfort.
+Not only do our panties absorb, but they actually support the belly while your uterus is still healing back into place - which can take up to 6 months oftentimes.

 - Stay hydrated and eat a healthy diet full of fruits and vegetables, including a possible fiber supplement to help keep nutrients moving and to deter backing up.
 Constipation can put undue stress on the bowels and pelvic organs.